Project Development Specification: How To Write the Right One

 Why Do We Need a Specification?

-A requirement specification for hardware and software development is a document that defines the requirements for an IT product, including its purpose, functions, behavior, components used, technologies, development tools, and working procedures.
+A requirement specification for hardware and software development is a document that defines the requirements for a tech product, including its purpose, functions, behavior, components, technologies, and development tools.
+A project dev specification serves as the guide for business and technical teams involved in a technological solution creation.

 Can We Do It Without a Spec?